Kamil Durczok

-Kamil Sebastian Durczok (6 March 1968 – 16 November 2021) was a Polish journalist, Editor-in-Chief and presenter of TVN newscast Fakty TVN.
+Kamil Sebastian Durczok (6 March 1968 – 16 November 2021) was a Polish journalist, Editor-in-Chief, and presenter of TVN newscast Fakty TVN.

 Career

-In 1991 Durczok started working in Radio Katowice.
-Earlier he had co-created Student's Radio EGIDA on University of Silesia in Katowice for few years.
-As a 24-year-old he became director and editor-in-chief of Katowice radio TOP FM owned by Solidarity.
+In 1991, Durczok started working in Radio Katowice.
+Earlier, he had co-created Student's Radio EGIDA at University of Silesia in Katowice for a few years.
+As a 24-year-old, he became director and editor-in-chief of Katowice radio TOP FM owned by Solidarity.